 Where Joy Subscriptions is stronger

 Joy wins on value-to-cost ratio.
-You get flexible billing intervals, smart dunning, a branded customer portal, Subscribe & Save, and Build-a-box — all on the free plan.
+You get flexible billing intervals, smart dunning, a branded customer portal, Subscribe & Save, and Build-a-box — all with no monthly fee.
+The Starter plan adds analytics, automation, and advanced features with 0% transaction fees for your first 6 months or first $1M in revenue.
 The setup process is faster, the interface is cleaner for non-technical merchants, and support is available 24/7 via live chat.

 Joy also launched with a modern codebase.
 It does not carry years of technical debt, which means some experiences — like the customer self-service portal — feel more polished than ReCharge's equivalent.